5 Things That Would Definitely Offend an INTP

 INTP offended

 Pretty much like all the other personality types, INTPs also have their limitations and dislikes.
 They usually have an air of ‘I don’t care.’
 It is difficult to offend an INTP.
-INTP don’t care about pity gossips and in-group politics.
+They don’t care about gossip and in-group politics.
 If you annoy them, they will either ignore you or leave you alone.
 However, few circumstances can make an INTP absolutely hate you.

 Here are the 5 most common things that would make an INTP hate you: